 Ughhh, here’s an awkward space that’s tricky to maneuver.
 Sharing mutuals with an estranged friend is uncomfortable for all parties involved.
 But you should never make these mutuals pick a side; it’s not the seventh grade, we’re all adults here.

 Showcase maturity in dealing with mutual friends – you don’t want to lose them in the process of making them pick teams.
 If you really want to know how to get over a friendship breakup, then don’t let your emotions get the better of you.
+As somebody who has fallen into the trap of ‘getting people on her team’, I’m a reliable authority on the subject.
 Always be reasonable.
+Always.

 6. (Don’t be a) Bitch, please!